-We had over 12,000 votes for this year’s Classical California Ultimate Playlist and so many of you let us know that you love video game music just as much as symphonies and operas!
-Three video games made it onto this year’s list so let’s hear a little more about them, as well as the games that nearly made the cut.
+Once again, so many of you let us know that you love video game music just as much as symphonies and operas when voting for Classical California Ultimate Playlist!
+Four video games made it onto 2022’s list so let’s hear a little more about them, as well as the games that nearly made the cut.

 Since 1994, players have been exploring the medieval world of Tamriel in The Elder Scrolls game series.
 In 2011, we were introduced to the hilly, sprawling region of Skyrim – a land crawling with ghosts, monstrous insects, and dragons.
 Jeremy Soule’s epic score for the game instantly makes you feel like a hero as you learn to speak with and fight dragons.

 219. Fallout 4 “Main Title” by Inon Zur